Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ### A Real Life Example

-In the real world, the JavaScript Chain of Responsibility design pattern can be illustrated through the operation of an ATM (Automated Teller Machine).
+1. In the real world, the JavaScript Chain of Responsibility design pattern can be illustrated through the operation of an ATM (Automated Teller Machine).
 When we insert our ATM card into the machine and initiate a transaction, the ATM system employs the Chain of Responsibility pattern to handle our request, ultimately providing us with the requested cash.

+1. `Request Handling:` Managing HTTP request processing pipelines, where each middleware or handler can process or forward the request.

+1. `Logging and Error Handling:` Handling log messages or errors in a structured way, with each handler responsible for a specific type of log message or error condition.

+1. `Event Handling:` In event-driven systems, you can use this pattern to handle events with multiple subscribers, where each subscriber can process or filter events.

+1. `Authorization and Authentication:` Implementing authentication and authorization checks in a sequence, with each handler verifying a specific aspect of the request.

 ### Link